mes/opsworks-nat-instance/README.md

 # nat-instance Cookbook

 The purpose of this cookbook is to build and maintain two NAT instances in an Amazon AWS multi-availability zone environment.
+This fork integrates the scripts found on the Amazon NAT instance and adds support for Ubuntu 14.04 LTS -- in this manner, it becomes independent of the original AMIs (which aren't compatible with the current OpsWorks client as of 2016-05).

 ## Assumptions